Orbytale/BeyondMarkdown/README.md

 ### Google Chrome

+#### Chrome Web Store
+1. **Install the Extension**: Visit the [BeyondMarkdown page on the Chrome Web Store](https://chromewebstore.google.com/detail/beyondmarkdown/cpbjoglkmeljgecbabdkphliohhbebac) and click the "Add to Chrome" button.
+2. **Enjoy**: Visit D&D Beyond, navigate to your character notes, and start using markdown!

+#### Manual Installation
 1. **Download the Extension**: Clone this repository or download it as a ZIP file and unpack it.
 2. **Open Chrome Extensions**: Navigate to `chrome://extensions/` in your Chrome browser.
 3. **Enable Developer Mode**: Find the toggle switch in the top-right corner of the extensions page and ensure Developer Mode is turned on.